Soumyo001/Soumyo001/README.md

 # 👋 Hi, I'm Mohammad Sadman Israk

-I am a passionate ***Software Developer*** currently pursuing a Bachelor of Science in Computer Science and Engineering at Ahsanullah University of Science and Technology.
+I am a student who has a passion for ***Problem Solving*** and ***Computer Science*** currently pursuing a Bachelor of Science in Computer Science and Engineering at Ahsanullah University of Science and Technology.
 I have experience in building web applications and mobile apps using various technologies.

 ---